 Sundays were designated ‘training days’ for the better part of the year and we made the most of the rest of the world hiding away indoors.

 After nowhere near enough training, and dealing with breaking my hand 6 weeks prior to the start date, November 17th rolled around and we were packed and ready to go.
 Our bikes were running well, our gear was all in check, we had a rough plan of where we wanted to end up at the end of each day and we were off.

 Part 3.
 A ride of two halves

-Now that I’ve actually finished the ride, I tend to break the ride up into two parts, the first half and the second half.
+Now that I’ve actually finished bikepacking the Hunt 1000, I tend to break the ride up into two parts, the first half and the second half.

 The second half comes to mind first – this was a glorious half, the half where I knew I was going to complete the ride, the half where I smiled a lot, the half where we actually had resupply points and the half that I really appreciated the beautiful places I was in.

 I guess that leaves you thinking, ‘Well what was the first half?’
 During the first half I was often hurting, hungry, in a negative headspace and ready to quit.
 These feelings were not constant and I definitely did have some great times but I found many of these feelings resurfacing a lot.

 I knew before I started the ride that I was going to be challenged and hit lots of walls but I wasn’t really sure when these challenges would arise and how I would push past these walls to keep on going.
 Funnily enough, one of the main reasons I wanted to go on the Hunt 1000 was to experience these challenges and see how I would grow from them.